mle8/dviont/README.md

 5. A readable tab-separated variant calling report heavily inspired by Torsten Seemann's short-read variant calling tool Snippy.
 6. Cohort analysis of multiple ONT samples against a common reference, including generation of a combined SNP alignment and pairwise SNP distance matrix.

+> dviONT has been developed and tested extensively using Escherichia coli datasets.
+Performance on other bacterial species has not been evaluated as extensively and should be validated by the user.

 ---

 ## Features